nestybox/sysbox-ee/docs/usage.md

    $ sudo systemctl daemon-reload
    ```

-3) Restart **sysvisor** service:
+3) Restart the **sysvisor** service:

    ```bash
    $ sudo systemctl restart sysvisor
    ```

-Finally, bear in mind that even though Sysvisor software is comprised of various daemons and its respective services, you should only interact with its outer-most systemd service: **sysvisor**.
+Note that even though Sysvisor software is comprised of various
+daemons and its respective services, you should only interact with its
+outer-most systemd service: **sysvisor**.

 ## Rootless Container Support